dqrk0jeste/owl/README.md

 ```bash
 make install
 ```
-note: you will need sudo privilages to do so
+note: you will need sudo privileges to do so

 > if you wish to uninstall `owl` you can do so with `make unistall`.

 ## post install
-if you need to intract with sandboxed applications and/or screenshare you will need xdg-desktop-portals. by default `owl` needs
+if you need to interact with sandboxed applications and/or screenshare you will need xdg-desktop-portals. by default `owl` needs
 - xdg-desktop-portal (base)
 - xdg-desktop-portal-wlr (for screensharing)
 - xdg-desktop-portal-gtk (for everything else)